Horace Petty

 Sir Horace Rostill Petty (25 March 1904 – 16 February 1982) was an Australian politician.

-He was born in Richmond to wood block engraver Frederick Charles Petty and Alice Maud Rostill.
+Petty was born in Richmond to wood block engraver Frederick Charles Petty and Alice Maud Rostill.
 He attended University High School and then the University of Melbourne, where he received a Bachelor of Commerce.
 On 22 February 1930 he married Mary Margaret Anastasia Watt.
 He worked for the Argus as a circulation manager, and during World War II served with the AIF.
 After the war he became a newsagent at Toorak; he was also an early member of the Liberal Party, and served on Prahran City Council from 1949 to 1964 (as mayor from 1951 to 1952).

-In 1952 he was elected to the Victorian Legislative Assembly as the Liberal and Country Party member for Toorak.
-In 1955 he was appointed Minister for Housing, adding Immigration the following year; he exchanged Housing for Public Works in 1961.
+In 1952 Petty was elected to the Victorian Legislative Assembly as the Liberal and Country Party member for Toorak.
+On 8 June 1955 he was appointed Minister for Housing, adding Immigration the following year; he exchanged Housing for Public Works in 1961.
 In 1964 he retired from politics and was appointed Victoria's Agent General in London until 1969 for which he was appointed a Knight Bachelor.
 Sir Horace had 4 children Joan, John, James and Jocelyn with his first wife.
 On 2 November 1959 he had married Beryl Anne Hoelter.
 Petty died in Richmond in 1982.

+A Housing Commission of Victoria hi-rise estate in Prahran, a project he supported, the Horace Petty Estate was named in his honour.